mkostrun/rlabplus/README.md

 [**_RLaB3_**](https://sourceforge.net/projects/rlabplus)
 provides a syntax update with some internal and organizational changes compared to [**_RLaB2_**](https://rlab.sourceforge.net), as developed by Ian Searle.

-The project **_RLABPLUS_** adds large number of solvers, input/output operations, and visualization features and connections to other specialized software.
 The projects support 32- and 64-bit linux systems, for AMD, Intel and arm/RaspberryPi.

+The project **_RLABPLUS_** adds large number of solvers, input/output operations, and visualization features and connections to other specialized software, if form of shared object libraries.
+Basically, the solvers within the project are aimed at narrow technical field, and might not be of interest to wide audiences.
+For that reason, these solvers were not incorporated into **_RLaB3_** but are, so to speak, free standing.